 - could end up with serious complications such as pneumonia and brain damage.

-The best way to protect your baby from whooping cough is to get your free immunisation between 28 and 38 weeks of pregnancy and take your baby for their free immunisations when they’re 6 weeks, 3 months and 5 months old.
+To protect your baby, get your free immunisation between 28 and 38 weeks of pregnancy and take your baby for their free immunisations when they’re 6 weeks, 3 months and 5 months old.

 When it’s infectious